^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Yellow fever is an acute natural focal transmissible viral disease characterized by liver damage, hemorrhagic syndrome, severe cyclic course.
+Yellow fever is an acute natural focal transmissible viral disease characterized by liver damage, hemorrhagic syndrome, and a severe cyclical course.

-Yellow fever refers to quarantine diseases (especially dangerous), subject to international registration.
+Yellow fever is a quarantine disease (especially dangerous) subject to international registration.

 ICD-10 codes